shareresearchteam/baxter-exercise-games/README.md

 # Baxter Exercise Games

 This repository contains the source code for human-robot exercise games with the Rethink Robotics Baxter Research Robot.
-The eight games included in this code base (and an initial study using these activities) are further described in a journal article, currently under review.
+The eight games included in this code base (and an initial study using these activities) are further described in the journal article:

+Fitter, N. T., Mohan, M., Kuchenbecker, K. J., & Johnson, M. J. (2020).
+Exercising with Baxter: preliminary support for assistive social-physical human-robot interaction.
+Journal of neuroengineering and rehabilitation, 17(1), 1-22.

 A video explaining how to play each exercise game are available here: https://youtu.be/5zlaqlJJpts